firoball/WDL2CS/readme.md

 ![Architecture](architecture.jpg)

 The parser code is generated through **VCC** tool (and manually patched afterwards).
 Any function hooked in the parser configuration file is strictly provided by a static interface class.
 Behind the static layer the actual core of the transpiler is abstracted.
 These parts are maintained manually and unrelated to the workflow of the **VCC** tool.

 ![Workflow](workflow.jpg)

 First, the preprocessor is executed.
 It merges all referenced WFL files into a single one, discards disabled parts due to preprocessor defines.
 Replacement preprocessor directives are resolved.
 The preprocessed WDL file is handed over to the parser.
 The parser uses a node system, in order to link all objects in correct order during parsing.
 Using this method expensive recursive string concating is avoided.
 Once all incoming tokens have been processed, the whole node structure is processed.
 During this phase each object, property and instruction is translated to C# syntax following individual rules.
 At the end of this phase the script is complete.
-As last step every object is formatted, meaning the corresponding C# code is generated.
+The last step is responsible for formatting all objects, the corresponding C# code is generated.

 ## Current status